JosePaumard/JosePaumard.github.io/katas/intermediate/wordwrap-kata.md

 From this point, we can add several implementations of this interface.
 The process is to add them one by one, strategy by strategy:
 - for the empty lines;
-- for the lines shorted than the size on the number of columns;
+- for the lines shorter than the size on the number of columns;
 - for the lines longer that this size, with no space in them;
 - for the one that have space in them, but after the number of columns limit;
 - and the others.